MicrosoftDocs/azure-devops-docs/docs/integrate/get-started/authentication/service-principal-managed-identity.md

 The returned access token is a JWT with the defined roles, which can be used to access organization resources using the token as *Bearer*.

 #### Use the Azure AD token to authenticate to Azure DevOps resources
-In the following video example, follow along with this [sample application](https://dev.azure.com/mseng/AzureDevOps/_git/Tools.Identity?path=/ServicePrincipalsSamples/1-ConsoleApp-AppRegistration) where we move from authenticating with a PAT to using a token from a service principal.
+In the following video example, we move from authenticating with a PAT to using a token from a service principal.
 We start by using a client secret for authentication, then move to using a client certificate.
 [!VIDEO https://www.microsoft.com/en-us/videoplayer/embed/RWWNVM]

 Another example demonstrates how to connect to Azure DevOps using a User Assigned Managed Identity within an Azure Function.
 [!VIDEO https://www.microsoft.com/en-us/videoplayer/embed/RWWL8L]

+Follow along with these examples by finding the app code in our [collection of sample apps](https://github.com/microsoft/azure-devops-auth-samples/tree/master/NonInteractivePatGenerationSample).

 Service principals can be used to call Azure DevOps REST APIs and do most actions, but it's limited from the following operations:
 * Service principals can't be Organization Owners or create organizations.